devizer/Universe.SqlServer.AdministrativeViews/Universe.SqlServer.AdministrativeViews.CLI/NuGetPackage/README.md

 ```

 ⇢ ```-o "Reports\{InstanceName}"```
 Write report to a file named as sql server or local db instance in the relative folder Report. {InstanceName} placeholder is useful if multiple SQL Servers are passed.
+Full path is also allowed.
+Missing folders will be created.

 ⇢ ```--append-version```
 Append instance version to the above file(s) name.